dekarrin/ictiobus/README.md

 ### Running `ictcc`
 The `ictcc` command takes FISHI spec files and performs analysis on them to ultimately produce a complete frontend for the language in the spec.
-The files will be scanned for code fences with a langauge tag of `fishi`.
-FISHI is the Frontend Instruction Specification for Hosting in Ictiobus and is the primary way that languages are specified to build compilers for.
+The files will be scanned for code fences with a language tag of `fishi`.
+FISHI is the Frontend Instruction Specification for Hosting in Ictiobus and is how languages to build compilers for is are specified.

 These files are read in and then a compiler frontend is produced.
 With no other options, ictcc will read in the spec file(s), attempt to create the most